shenwei356/seqkit/doc/docs/usage.md

 Flags:
   -n, --by-name                match by full name instead of just id -s, --by-seq                 match by sequence
+  -e, --check-embedded-seqs    check embedded sequences, e.g., if a sequence is part of another one,
-  -h, --help                   help for common
+                               we'll keep the shorter one -h, --help                   help for common
   -i, --ignore-case            ignore case
   -P, --only-positive-strand   only considering the positive strand when comparing by sequence